Comment on page

 If a deal remains open, the user has the option to instruct the bot to ignore the exit conditions and execute a Market Sell order.
 This is known as liquidation.
 After a deal is liquidated, the deal completes (the completed deal is found under the Completed Deals tab) and the bot resets itself.
 The reset bot will then create a new deal based on the entry condition for the corresponding Base Order amount.

-A buy or sell trade is considered filled if the entire quantity of the underlying digital assets are fully bought or sold.
+A buy or sell trade is considered filled if the entire quantity of the underlying stocks are fully bought or sold.
 For example, if the bot executes a buy order for 1 AAPL and only 0.3 AAPL is bought, this order is considered partially filled.
 It is only when the remaining 0.7 AAPL is also purchased will the buy trade be considered filled.

 StockHero tracks all of the completed deals which result in profits or losses.
 If all of a user's deals are profitable, then the W/L (Win/Loss) Ratio is 100%.
 If out of ten completed deals, only three are profitable, then the W/L Ratio is 30%.